 Business Innovation and Investment Class EB Subclass 188 (Entrepreneur Stream) Or Business Entrepreneur (Subclass 188) 188E Visa: Who Can Apply

-If you have a new innovative idea or invention that can be commercialised and received at least $200,000 funding, you may be able to apply for the Business Entrepreneur (Subclass 188) 188E visa.
+If you have a new innovative idea or invention that can be commercialised and received at least $200,000 funding (funding will not be required after 1 July 2021 but you must be endorsed by a state or territory), you may be able to apply for the Business Entrepreneur (Subclass 188) 188E visa.

 Is there an age requirement?